Understanding Tinned Copper Wire

 1. Introduction

-Tinned copper wire is copper wire that is coated with a layer of metallic tin on the surface of copper.
-Tinned copper wire improves flexibility, solderability, reliability and oxidation resistance, making it an excellent material for shielded or high temperature cables.
+Tinned copper wire is copper wire which is coated with a layer of metallic tin on the surface of copper.
+These conductors can improve flexibility, solderability, reliability and oxidation resistance.
+So it can be an excellent material for shielded or high temperature cables.

 2. Tinned Copper vs. Bare Copper